How To Prevent Falls In Older Adults

 • Each year, three million older adults are treated in emergency room departments for falls.

-• Each year, at least 300,000 older adults are hospitalized for hip fractures sustained in falls.
+• Each year, nearly 319,000 older adults are hospitalized for hip fractures sustained in falls.

 Such events can lead to head injuries and broken bones, like arm, leg, hip, and wrist fractures.
 If you have an older adult in your household or one that you care for regularly, there are certain steps you can take to reduce the risk of falling.